Note To Readers:

 I’m personally not into the whole “tight hole” thing — whether real or theatrically squeezed to perfection.
 Trying to turn it into a bragging right hints at ignorance and insecurity in one’s true essence and is a big turn-off.

-Black Gay Men and the celebration of “tightness”
+Black Gay Men and the Celebration of “Tightness”

 The misguided belief that tightness equals purity, restraint, or higher sexual value isn’t just biologically wrong, but also socially damaging.

 The “tight hole” narrative fits perfectly into that pattern.
 Suddenly, men who claim to be “tight” are seen as more desirable, or less “used.”
 It’s a status marker—a way to appear superior, respectable, and “not like the others.”
+But here’s the uncomfortable truth: this logic mirrors the same purity politics that have historically been used to shame women and queer men alike.
+It’s the virgin–whore dichotomy all over again, rebranded for the digital age.

 Some gay men’s obsession with “tight holes” turns intimacy into a performance, rooted in shame and harmful stereotypes.
-Biology and psychology tell a different story: relaxation, trust, and authentic connection should take precedence over tightness, struggling or any misguided show of resistance.
+Biology and psychology tell a different story: relaxation, trust, and authentic connection should take precedence over performative tightness, struggling or any misguided show of resistance.

-1. Arousal and relaxation: Anxiety or tension can cause involuntary muscle contraction, making the area feel “tighter.”
+- Arousal and relaxation: Anxiety or tension can cause involuntary muscle contraction, making the area feel “tighter.”
 Relaxation allows the sphincter muscles to loosen, reducing friction and discomfort during entry, while also enhancing sensation and pleasure.

 Anal penetration is far less painful — and far more pleasurable — when the anal muscles are relaxed.
 Nothing about pain is worthy of celebration.